 The Faculty of Science (MNF) is one of the University of Zurich’s seven faculties.

-Over 4,800 young people are currently studying at MNF.
+Roughly 5000 young people are currently studying at MNF.
+Approximately 55 percent of MNF's students are female.
 Within the University of Zurich (UZH) MNF has the highest growth in student numbers in recent years – indicating the high societal significance of natural sciences.
 MNF comprises thirteen departments/institutes of its own, eight institutes run jointly with other UZH faculties and three associated institutes.

 With 198 professors from 30 countries, cutting-edge research is conducted at MNF and in diverse national and international research networks.
 MNF researchers cooperate with universities from practically the entire EU area, the USA, Canada, several South American countries, Australia, China, Japan, India, Indonesia and a few African countries.
 Key national research partners include the Faculty of Medicine at UZH, ETH Zurich, the Eawag - Swiss Federal Institute of Aquatic Science and Technology, the Swiss Federal Institute for Forest, Snow and Landscape Research WSL, the Empa Materials Science and Technology, the Paul Scherrer Institute PSI, and CERN in Geneva.